 Before you run out and buy your teenager a car of their own, you need to determine how much you can afford.
 You have to factor more than just the monthly car payments into your budget.
 There’s also the car insurance, gas, and maintenance that will need to be covered.
 Determine how much you can afford to dedicate to this each month.
 Also, have a talk with your teenager about them contributing to the cost of the car.
 It’s a great way to teach them responsibility early on.
 Even if they’re only responsible for gas and insurance, it gives them a different level of appreciation for the vehicle and takes some of the financial burden off your plate.

 Safety is Priority

-Though it can be easy for your teenager to get wrapped up in the aesthetic appeal of a car, safety should always be the priority.
+It can be easy for your teenager to get wrapped up in the aesthetic appeal of a car.
+While it is nice to have the latest sound system or a private reg plate, safety should always be the priority.
 You want a car that can help to reduce the likelihood of your teenager getting into an accident and protect them in the event that they are in one.
 When it comes to safety features, you want to purchase a car that has airbags throughout, blindspot monitoring, and stability control.
 You can check the safety rating on vehicles before making a purchase by checking sites like the Insurance Institute for Highway Safety.